FusionAuth/fusionauth-site/site/_posts/2021-11-11-how-to-authenticate-your-react-app.md

 - The `redirect_uri`  is a value from the "Authorized Redirect URLs" configuration.
 Requiring this is another way for FusionAuth to know that this request came from the server it expected (our express server).
 - The callback lambda is invoked after FusionAuth receives our request and responds.
 We’re expecting to receive an `access_token`, which will come through in that `body` argument.
 We’ll save the `access_token` to session storage and redirect back to the React client.

-Remember that request-followed-by-callback structure, because we’ll be using it again.

 We’re almost done!
 The only thing left is to set up the server-side session storage for our Access Token.
 In order to do this, we need to configure `express-session`.
 The following settings work great for local testing, but you’ll probably want to check the `express-session` docs before moving to production.

 Add this to `server/index.js`